Tracing

 }

-Currently, in addition to text and structured data, Braintrust supports logging images.
-To log an image, simply provide an image URL or base64 encoded image as a string.
+To log an external image, provide an image URL or base64 encoded image as a string.
 The tree viewer will automatically render the image.

 Image logging